Learning from ancestors

 Quantum

-Fig. 1: My node and parents according to the Academic Family Tree.
+Fig. 1: My node and parents in the Academic Family Tree.

 Many

-My doctoral thesis summarizes part of my adventure: the treatment of entropy as a quantum observable and the derivation of some of the most relevant implications for thermodynamics.
-Thanks Profs.
-Burmistrov and Lunkin, from the Landau Institute for Theoretical Physics, for referencing my work in your Lecture Notes on Statistical Mechanics.
+My doctoral thesis addressed one facet of this puzzle: interpreting entropy as a quantum observable and deriving implications for thermodynamics.
+I was honored when Burmistrov and Lunkin referenced this work in their Lecture Notes on Statistical Mechanics.

 Poly